 Urgent changes will be approved by the Chair, University Academic Board under the Executive Action procedure (Appendix 2, section 9.1).

 Changes to the policy are summarised in the Modification history.

 To maintain high standards of teaching and provide students with an enriched learning experience, QUT is committed to delivering an extensive and flexible academic program by developing effective class timetabling.
 The framework provides for fair, reasonable and inclusive treatment of both students and staff, and ensures optimal use of teaching resources.

 This policy applies to staff and students of the University.
-This policy does not include information relating to examination timetabling (Administration and timetabling of examinations E/6.1).
+This policy does not include information relating to examination timetabling (Examinations E/6.1).

 |Executive Director, Facilities Management||